brabster/tw-site-mkdocs/docs/posts/2024-05-28-exploring-transactions-in-cdc/index.md

 ```

 - column 2, the transaction commit time, contains identical values
-- the last column, `transact_id`, contains a value with the same prefix but a suffix that increases in value as the transaction proceeds.
+- the last column, `transaction_sequence_number`, contains a value with the same prefix but a suffix that increases in value as the transaction proceeds.

 It's not much fun working with these `.csv` files natively, so I'll lay an external table in Amazon Athena over it so that we can work with the data in SQL.
 Variations on this are basically how I interacted with DMS CDC data in the past.
 You could point Spark, AWS Redshift, GCP BigQuery or Snowflake at the data in S3 in much the same way, given appropriate permissions.